 - Cut diamonds

-- Arrange in flower arrangement.
+- Arrange in a flower arrangement.

 - Serve